morph3us1984/rustdeskinstall-without-webserver/Readme.md

 ./install.sh
 ```

+# How to Install the server

+- RustDesk is installed to /opt/rustdesk
+- Logs are here /var/log/rustdesk/
+- You can control it with systemctl XXX rustdesksignal.service + rustdeskrelay.service

 # Info
 I remove the Linux + Powershell-Script and the webserver.
 I dont need that on my server.